Kairos

-Kairos (καιρός) is an ancient Greek word meaning 'the right, critical, or opportune moment'.
+Kairos (καιρός) is an ancient Greek word meaning 'the right or critical moment'.
 In modern Greek, kairos also means 'weather' or 'time'.

 It is one of two words that the ancient Greeks had for 'time'; the other being chronos (χρόνος).
-Whereas the latter refers to chronological or sequential time, kairos signifies a proper or opportune time for action.
+Whereas the latter refers to chronological or sequential time, kairos signifies a good or proper time for action.
 In this sense, while chronos is quantitative, kairos has a qualitative, permanent nature.

 The plural, kairoi (καιροί) means 'the times'.
 Kairos is a term, idea, and practice that has been applied in several fields including classical rhetoric, modern rhetoric, digital media, Christian theology, and science.

 Origins

-In Onians's 1951 etymological studies of the word, he traces the primary root back to the ancient Greek association with both archery and weaving.
+In his 1951 etymological studies of the word, Onians traces the primary root back to ancient Greek associations with both archery and weaving.

 In archery, kairos denotes the moment in which an arrow may be shot with sufficient force to penetrate a target.
 In weaving, kairos denotes the moment in which the shuttle could be passed through threads on the loom.
-Similarly, in his Kaironomia, E.C.
-White defines kairos as the "long, tunnel-like aperture through which the archer's arrow has to pass," and as the moment "when the weaver must draw the yarn through a gap that momentarily opens in the warp of the cloth being woven."
-Both are examples of a decisive act predicated on precision.
+Similarly, in his Kaironomia (1983), E.C.
+White defines kairos as the "long, tunnel-like aperture through which the archer's arrow has to pass", and as the moment "when the weaver must draw the yarn through a gap that momentarily opens in the warp of the cloth being woven".
+Both are examples of the precise timing of a decision/action to achieve the best outcome.